maaloum/LeetCode/Readme.md

-In this reposotery, I am trying to resolve the most Leetcode common challanges using different programming languages such as Javascript/Ruby/Python/Java.
+In this repo, I am trying to resolve the most Leetcode common challanges using different programming languages such as Javascript/Ruby/Python/Java.